-Grace Myhill, MSW is a pioneer and leader in the field of neurodiverse couples therapy.
-Since 2004, she has worked with hundreds of neurodiverse couples together or separately in her private practice and through the AANE neurodiverse couples coaching program.
+Grace Myhill, MSW, is a pioneer and leader in the field of neurodiverse couples therapy.
+Since 2004, she has worked with hundreds of neurodiverse couples together and separately in her private practice and through the AANE neurodiverse couples coaching program.
 She has developed numerous skill-building tools and lessons to enhance communication and emotional connection.

 Grace oversees a variety of in-person and video support groups for the many facets of this unique population.
 Support is very important for these couples; it provides normalization and validation for both the neurotypical partners and the partners with an Asperger’s profile.

 She has support groups for neurodiverse couples together and separately: groups for partners with an Asperger’s profile, groups for neurotypical partners who are currently in a neurodiverse relationship, and groups for neurotypical partners who are divorced from a person with an Asperger’s profile, to work on strategies for co-parenting.
 She also moderates an online discussion forum on AANE’s website for the neurotypical partners in a neurodiverse couple.